HoneybunchBuilder/toybox/readme.md

 * `VCPKG_ROOT` - should point to your local vcpkg install

 #### Windows
-For LLVM you will need the VS2022 build tools, a Windows 10/11 Kit install and LLVM for Windows installed.
+To use LLVM you will need the VS2022 build tools, a Windows 10/11 Kit install and LLVM for Windows installed.

-For Mingw you will just need a `gcc` install (tested with distributions from chocolatey and scoop)

 To build the dependency `ktx` you will need to have bash installed.
 The bash from git works just fine.
 If you have git installed from somewhere non-standard like `scoop` or `choco` you will also need it to be available from `C:\Program Files\Git` or else the `FindBash` module of `ktx` will not function properly in vcpkg's environment.
 I've tried passing bash through via `VCPKG_KEEP_ENV_VARS` to no avail.